dominique-vassard/graph-connect-hackathon-2017/transparency/README.md

 All file needs to be  processed this way.
+Copy them in your `$NEO4J_HOME/import` directory.
-It is possible to launch each query in the  browser or the cyher-shell, but it's eventt better to write all the queries in a file (say `transparency.cql`) and to import at once via cypher-shell:
+It is possible to launch each query in the  browser or the cyher-shell, but it's even easier to write all the queries in a file (say `transparency.cql`) and to import at once via cypher-shell:
 `cat path/to/transparency.cql | cypher-shell -u neo4j_user`
 A prompt will ask for password.
-And ther it is, all data are available for play!
+And there it is, all data are available for play!

 ## Play with data
 Let's the fun begin.